L-Blondy/up-fetch/docs.md

 ### ✔️ HTTP Agent (node only)

-Since up-fetch is _fetch_ agnostic, you can use [undici](https://github.com/nodejs/undici) instead of the native fetch implementation.
+Since _up-fetch_ is _"fetch agnostic"_, you can use [undici](https://github.com/nodejs/undici) instead of the native fetch implementation.

 On a single request: